TiagoMA90/connect/README.md

 ## Colour palette
 It relied heavily on colors that should be appealing to the user, especially for those who might visit the website on a daily basis.
 For such, it makes use of a colour palette of a mere white & gray blend for the navigation bar and Orange, close to Vermillion, for the Logo, buttons and active Links.
-The background was best defined by a grayish white and the body of the post white, bordered by solid lines.
+The background is best defined by a grayish white and the body of the post white, bordered by solid lines.
 Blue and Dark tinted blue was also used on a couple of occasions, such as usernames for comments and button for the follow/unfollow on PopularProfiles.

 <img src="readme/img/ColorPalette.png" alt="Colour palette">

-The components such as NavBar, Posts, Comments, the Users list and Footer are stylized by a shadow-box to invoke the sense of a Polaroid film/picture.
+The components such as NavBar, Posts, Comments, Walls, Reviews, the Users list and Footer are stylized by a shadow-box to invoke the sense of a Polaroid film/picture.

 ## Fonts
-The fonts used for this website were "DM sans" and "sans serif" as default.
+The fonts used for this website were "DM sans" and "sans serif" by default.
 A choice that should be plain and easy to read.
 The fonts for the navigation links and logo on the navigation bar are dyed in orange, while the body for the posts present themselves with dark grayish/black tone that doesn't stand too much from the body.
 Links in the navigation bar are gray, but when highlighted or hovered turn orange.
-If a tab is active, a darker orange highlights the icons of the tab.
+If a tab is active, a darker orange highlights the icons of the tab a use is on.
 Links change color upon hover, particularly the username/owner of a post, the icons on a post, such as heart(likes), dialogue(comments), flag(reports), the social media links.
 The links that redirect users to other pages in the Footer also enjoy the same orderliness.

 <img src="readme/img/GoogleFont.png" alt="Font">